 *IF* Chipolo take over the world and everyone installs their app then other people’s apps report the position of your distant Chipolo eg taped under your stolen bike’s seat.
 The Chipolo APP automatically records the last time and place it had contact with the Chipolo.
 I assume the same is also true of the Chipolo web-based system.

 Positives: It just works, really.
 It paired.
 The app downloaded.
 Nothing has crashed.
 No manual was read.
 It has a replaceable coin battery so battery life will be measured in weeks I imagine.
 It’s GREAT for a game of hide-and-seek with kids.

-At some point you’ll have to replace the battery, I suppose. not rocket science.
-I’ve not especially noticed my dying phone’s battery life having got any worse.
+At some point you’ll have to replace the battery, I suppose.
+Not rocket science.
+I’ve not especially noticed my dying phone’s battery life has got any worse.
 It’s pretty bad anyway and this will undoubtedly have made it a little worse.

 It seems to work Ok for me indoors up to about 15/20m.
 The claimed range of 200ft will be in ideal conditions.

 The ring on the Chipolo could be louder but it’s Ok.

 The direction finder on the app is not so great or accurate or intuitive for me to use and, indeed, the distances that are reported seem a bit out.
 But I find things easily enough by the ring.

 Well I thought it was a good idea.

 Conclusions and Recommendations: